sabegg2/belly-button-challenge/README.md

 (1) A dropdown list of Test Subject ID numbers.
 This allows different test subjects to be selected.
 All of the plots and metadata update when a new test subject is selected.

-(2) A horizontal bar chart that displays the top 10 bacterial cultures found in the test subject.
+(2) A horizontal bar chart that displays the top 10 bacterial cultures (identified by otu_id) found in the test subject.
 The length of the bars are the sample values, representative of the amount of the respective culture detected.
 When the mouse hovers over a bar, more information is given about the bacterial culture.

-(3) A bubble chart that displays each sample, ordred horizontally and colored ny by otu_id number.
+(3) A bubble chart that displays each sample, ordred horizontally and colored by otu_id number.
 The marker size and vertical position are the sample value, representative of the amount of the respective culture detected.
 When the mouse hovers over a bubble, more information is given about the bacterial culture.

 (4) A box displaying the the individual's demographic information, such as id number, ethnicity, gender, age, location, belly button type (I=innie, O=outie), and washing frequency (belly button scrubs per week).